Vertical Ethiopia: Climbing Toward Possibility in the Horn of Africa.

 What inspired Shama, and in turn inspired me, was a chance to show a different part of this complex country.
 I was able to work closely with Shama throughout the process to create a book that they wanted to show to the world.
 Was this always easy?
 Far from it.
 I had to abide by Ethiopia’s press rules, called some of the worst in the world.
 I could not talk about recent kidnappings, religious violence, or the mobilization of Ethiopian troops in the north.
 But I saw all of these things while I was there.
 I sat on a stoop in Axum, 40 miles from the Eritrean border, and watched as 27 trucks rolled by with soldiers going north.
 I organized a team of climbers to come to area where just a week before their arrival British workers were kidnapped.
 Ignoring these elements of my experience was not easy, but it was instructive.

-Now it’s my turn to share the entire story behind Vertical Ethiopia.
-Though my book tour I am now able to address all of the other forces that were at work in the background of writing this book.
+During my 2008-2009 book tour I was above to share entire story behind Vertical Ethiopia and address all of the other forces that were at work in the background of writing this book.
 By having to restrain this exploration in the writing of the book, however, I came to understand these other elements in an entirely different way.
-To appreciate art, we are told to first become neutral.
-What if adventure is art?
-What else could it really be?
-I did my best to see Ethiopia wholly as the experience I had.
-It’s from that first place of neutrality that I now share my story.

 2008-2009 Vertical Ethiopia Speaking Tour